MESH-Research/invenio-modular-deposit-form/README.md

 FormRow
     Another special component is FormRow.
 This wraps the contained components in a semantic-ui-react `Form.Group` component, i.e. in a <div> with the class `fields`.

+#### Field widths

+Within a FormRow, it is necessary to declare how wide each field in the row should be.
+You can do this in two ways using the "classnames" property and semantic-ui layout classes for form fields:

+1. If you want the row's fields to have equal widths, then give the FormRow component a "classnames" value that includes "equal width".
+2. If you want to assign the fields different widths, then give each field component a "classnames" value that includes "X wide", where "X" is the word for a number of grid columns: e.g. "two wide" for a field that will be only two grid columns wide.

 ### Layout changes by resource type

 INVENIO_MODULAR_DEPOSIT_FORM_FIELDS_BY_TYPE